 Vascular Laser Vein Therapy

-Varicose veins are dark blue or red, and they appear large, twisted, and highly visible.
+Varicose veins are dark blue, blue-green, or red, and they can look rope-like, corded and twisted, and are usually highly visible.
 Some patients describe them as appearing raised or swollen.
-While they can occur in other parts of the body, they are most common on the legs.
+While they can occur in other parts of the body, they are most common on the legs and the feet.

-Spider veins tend to be thinner than varicose veins, and they get their name because their pattern resembles the legs of a spider or a spider’s web.
+Spider veins are a milder version of varicose veins and tend to be thinner.
+They get their name because their pattern resembles the legs of a spider or the strands of a spider’s web.
 They can be various colors, including red, purple, and blue.
 These appear most often on the legs and face.
+Spider veins do not cause pain or discomfort, but they can be highly visible, particularly if they develop on the face.

 - Congenital, chronic heart valve conditions